Q: Do I have BTN?

 Q: Is there a good balance between men’s and women’s sports on BTN?

-A: The network provides comparable coverage of men’s and women’s sports across all platforms.
+A: The network provides comparable coverage of men’s and women’s sports across all platforms, including more than 800 women’s sports events in 2018-19.
 BTN covers a variety of women’s sports including, basketball, ice hockey, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, track and field and volleyball.
 Each week during the academic year, the network produces and airs the Big Ten Women’s Sports Report, a program dedicated exclusively to the highlights and accomplishments of female Big Ten student-athletes.

-A: BTN offers two different streaming services, BTN2Go and the BTN Plus.
+A: BTN offers two different streaming services, one through the FOX Sports App and one via BTN Plus.

-BTN Plus is the network’s subscription-based streaming service that provides coverage of Big Ten games that are not being televised live.
+BTN Plus is the network’s subscription-based streaming service that provides coverage of Big Ten games that are not being televised.
 Events include non-conference men’s basketball, women’s basketball, wrestling, volleyball and baseball.
 Football games are not available via BTN Plus.

 For more information please visit BTN Plus.

 Q: Which football and basketball games air on BTN?

 A: Each season the Big Ten Conference divides its home games between its television partners, including BTN, FOX, ESPN and ABC in football, and BTN, FOX, ESPN and CBS for men’s basketball, ensuring that all Big Ten home football and men’s basketball games are televised to a national audience.
 Television agreements for games that are contested at away or neutral sites are determined by the host school or organization.

 Q. Which Olympic sporting events (e.g. field hockey, soccer, wrestling, etc.) air on the network?